fluent/fluentd-website/content/blog/20250904_upgrade-guide-for-fluent-package-v6.md

 3. Back up registry settings (Windows only)
 4. Install Fluent Package v6 LTS
 5. Reinstall plugins
+6. Fix the config if using `/etc/fluent/conf.d/` directory on the user side
-6. Restart the Fluentd service
+7. Restart the Fluentd service

 Below are details for each step.